Maricopa County Sheriff's Office

 The Maricopa County Sheriff's Office (MCSO) is the law enforcement agency that serves Maricopa County, Arizona, and is the largest sheriff's office in Arizona.
 The MCSO provides patrol services and criminal investigation to unincorporated areas of the county and operates the county jail system.
-It also serves as the primary law enforcement agency for any incorporated cities within the county that have contracted with the agency for law-enforcement services (known as "contract cities").
+It serves as the primary law enforcement agency for any incorporated cities within the county that have contracted with the agency for law-enforcement services (known as "contract cities").

 The county sheriff is elected by the citizens and serves as the highest law enforcement official in Maricopa County.
-The current Sheriff of Maricopa County is Paul Penzone, elected in 2016.
+The current Sheriff of Maricopa County is Gerard “Jerry” Sheridan, elected in November 2024.
 As a result of policies and practices under former sheriff Joe Arpaio the MCSO has received significant critical media coverage, federal investigation, and judicial oversight.

 Law enforcement authority

 The MCSO does not possess a legal identity separate from Maricopa County.
 Deputy Sheriffs of the Maricopa County Sheriff's Office are delegated their law enforcement authority by the Sheriff of Maricopa County.